aldenquimby/rottentomatoes-csharp/README.md

 #### And much more

-This wrapper supports every end point of the Rotten Tomatoes JSON API: http://developer.rottentomatoes.com/docs/read/JSON
+This wrapper supports every end point of the <a href="http://developer.rottentomatoes.com/docs/read/JSON" target="_blank">Rotten Tomatoes JSON API</a>.

 ## Installation

-You can add the Rotten Tomatoes API to your project using the NuGet package manager:
+You can add the Rotten Tomatoes API to your project using <a href="https://www.nuget.org/packages/RottenTomatoes.Api/" target="_blank">NuGet</a>.